You will find this guide particularly helpful for planning:

 For more information, phone St John Ambulance on 1300 360 455 or visit the St John Ambulance website.

-It is your responsibility as the event organiser to ensure that all waste - including waste water - is disposed of correctly.
+It's your responsibility as the event organiser to ensure that all waste - including waste water - is disposed of correctly.

 Community groups can use our community bin trailer at their event, which includes bins for rubbish and for recyclable materials, and appropriately labelled bin lids.

-- avoid non-recyclable or non-reusable items such as polystyrene containers and cups
+- polystyrene containers and cups

-- use paper plates not plastic
+- use paper straws instead of plastic straws

 Taking these actions will help to minimise the waste sent to landfill - and contamination in the recycling bins - and could also save you money.